rboninsegna/Luma3DS/README.md

 ## Credits

-See https://github.com/AuroraWright/Luma3DS/wiki/Credits, plus thanks to Reisyukaku for their TestMenu NS patch.
+See https://github.com/AuroraWright/Luma3DS/wiki/Credits, plus thanks to @Reisyukaku for their TestMenu NS patch, and to @yifanlu for the country response spoofing.

 ## Licensing